Friedrich Melchior, Baron von Grimm: Mozart's three visits to Paris

 However, Abert warns that the reason why Grimm's Journal "nonetheless needs to be treated with caution is due to the personality of its principal contributor, for Grimm was not sufficiently well trained as a musician to do justice to the art that he was describing, nor was he the man to let slip the opportunity for a flash of wit or eloquent turn of phrase, even if it meant violating the truth in the process."
 Grimm's second prediction at the end of the same letter didn't turn out as prescient as the first one: "If these children live, they will not remain at Salzburg.
 Before long monarchs will vie for their possession."
 In fact, Mozart was unable to obtain employment as an opera composer from a European court and remained a free-lance opera writer all his life.

 Leopold sent Mozart, then aged 22, to Paris for his third and last visit, from 23 March to 26 September 1778.
 But this time Mozart went only with his mother, Anna Maria Mozart, while Leopold remained in Salzburg, in order to save his employment.
 Grimm helped, guided, and advised Mozart and his mother again, acting as a proud manager.
 But Mozart mostly encountered a series of disappointments, while tragedy struck when Anna Maria fell ill with typhoid fever and died on 3 July 1778.
 After the death of his mother, Mozart moved in with Grimm who was living with Mme d'Épinay, at 5, rue de la Chaussée-d'Antin.
 For the first time in his life, Mozart was on his own.
+Mozart stayed more than two months in pretty little room for invalids with a very agreeable prospect, which belonged to Louise d'Épinay; he sometimes dined with them but most of the time he was out.

 Grimm, a man with strong opinions, nicknamed "Tyran le Blanc", and Mozart did not get along very well.
 Mozart found himself disappointed in Paris.
 The city was "indescribably dirty"; Grimm complained he was "not running around enough" to get pupils, as he found that calling on his introductions was tiring, too expensive, and unproductive: "People pay their respects, and that's it.
 They arrange for me to come on such and such a day; I then play for them, and they say Oh, c'est un prodige, c'est inconcevable, c'est étonnant.
 And, with that, adieu."
 He never got paid for his Concerto for flute and harp in C, K. 299, written for the Duke of Guines and his daughter, nor for his ballet Les petits riens K. 299b.